moraeslucas/moraeslucas/README.md

 <br>
   <b>¹</b>_Since I worked as an IT Instructor_.

-🛠 I am a Senior Full-Stack Engineer with Data Engineering and AI 🤖 expertise who strives to:
+🛠 I am a Senior Software Engineer working with Data Engineering and AI 🤖 who strives to:
 <br>
   •Build great relationships;
 <br>
-  •Deliver the best possible Engineering solution.
+  •Deliver the best possible solution.

 📫 How to reach me: moraesit@outlook.com
 <sub>